 This can be formalised as the ambiguous "bonobo grammar" $S \to A \mid AA \mid \lambda$ while, as presented in this paper, all candidates for a human universal grammar include a recursive element (S) on the right-hand side of the production.
 As Chomsky argues, the computational mechanism of recursion is recently evolved solely in humans (Hauser et al. 2002).
-Therefore it seems that whether we use argumentation which is based on pure logical necessity or linguistic nativism, we come to the same conclusion that the universal grammar which divides human and non-human animals is the recursive element $S \to S$ .
+Therefore it seems that whether we use argumentation which is based on pure logical necessity or linguistic nativism, we come to the same conclusion that the universal grammar which divides human and non-human animals is the recursive element $S \to S$.

 As both hypotheses lead to the same conclusion, it can be argued that both must be right despite different perspectives.
 That might be true, but in such case Occam's razor eliminates the theory which is the most complex of the two.
-We can state that a universal grammar may be hardwired into the brain, but that recursion is also a necessity for any system which is sufficient for the needs of human communication and therefore logically necessitated.
+We can state that a universal grammar may be hardwired into the brain, but also that recursion is a necessity for any system which is sufficient for the needs of human communication12 and therefore logically necessitated.
 The nativist theory is eliminated because the same phenomenon can be explained by being caused by logical constraints only while logical constraints are not considered to require a biological explanation.

-Even this conclusion is however a mere artefact of the method proposed by Chomsky.
-Strictly speaking, the bonobo grammar is indeed recursive because it allows for one instance of recursion for A in the production rule $S \to AA$ , while the equivalent formally recursive grammar $S \to AA$ AS $\mid \lambda$ allows for an infinite recursion.
+Even this conclusion is however an artefact of the method proposed by Chomsky.
+Strictly speaking, the bonobo grammar is indeed recursive because it allows for one instance of recursion for A in the production rule $S \to AA$, while the equivalent formally recursive grammar $S \to AS \mid \lambda$ allows for an infinite recursion.
+It is an exaggeration of the expressivity of human syntax.
+No human language makes use of sentences as long as 100,000 words, for instance.
+In official writing, a high example of recommended maximum length for English is only 25 words per sentence as longer sentences are considered difficult to understand (Vincent 2014).

-&lt;sup>12 This idea has been contested by Everett 2005; cf. note 7.
+12 This idea has been contested by Everett 2005; cf. note 7.